cs121-Unigon/FirstGenFacultyPage/README.md

 # FirstGenFacultyPage

 The First Gen project aims to connect first-generation college students and faculty.
-We will create a website where first-generation faculty can sign up using their HMC single sign-on, and create profiles including their picture, contact information, and any information about themselves and their interests they want to include.
-This website will be freely accessible on the internet, so that current as well as prospective first-generation studentscan get in contact with these professors.
+We created a website where first-generation faculty can sign up using their HMC single sign-on, and create profiles including their picture, contact information, and any information about themselves and their interests they want to include.
+This website will be accessible to current as well as prospective first-generation students.

 ## Architecture